drolando/py_zipkin/docs/source/transport.rst

 sampled it won't be called at all.
 So there's no need for you to implement any sampling in the transport.

-If defined, `firehose_handler` instead will be called for every trace.
-Even if it's not sampled.
+If defined, `firehose_handler` instead will be called for every trace, even if it's not sampled.
+Having 2 different transports for firehose mode and "sampled" mode allows you to send the 2 kinds of traces to different clusters and even to use a different transport mechanism for each if you want.